zenmumbler/promised-db/README.md

     return Promise.all([itemProm, allRecords]);
   });

-// Then just handle the transaction's Promise: trans
+// Then handle the transaction's Promise: trans
   .then(result => {
     // ... process whatever you returned in your transaction function